Gagan5278/RestAPIGenericWithCombine/README.md

         urlComponent.host = "reqres.in". //EDIT HERE

  EndPoint init accept *path* and *body* for ongoing reqeuest.
-Pass nil if there is no body reequired for request.
+Pass nil if there is no body required for request.

  *K.RequestedHeaderItem* accepts any but we must pass as Dictionary<String, String> for setting Request Headers.